 What is the point of life?
+What’s the purpose of life?
 What is the purpose of living if a minuscule virus can bring the entire world to a standstill?
-The answer may be a bit complicated, unsatisfactory and often unrewarding.
+The answer may be a bit complicated, unsatisfactory, and often unrewarding.

 Is life purposeless?